envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/bootstrap.md

 ---
-title: "Bootstrap Design"
+title: Bootstrap Design
 ---

 ## Overview

-[Issue 31][] specifies the need for allowing advanced users to specify their custom Envoy Bootstrap configuration rather than using the default Bootstrap configuration defined in Envoy Gateway.
+[Issue 31](https://github.com/envoyproxy/gateway/issues/31) specifies the need for allowing advanced users to specify their custom Envoy Bootstrap configuration rather than using the default Bootstrap configuration defined in Envoy Gateway.
 This allows advanced users to extend Envoy Gateway and support their custom use cases such setting up tracing and stats configuration that is not supported by Envoy Gateway.

 ## Goals

 * Define an API field to allow a user to specify a custom Bootstrap
 * Provide tooling to allow the user to generate the default Bootstrap configuration as well as validate their custom Bootstrap.

 ## Non Goals